vic-08/fapi-demo-js/README.md

     - `CLIENT_SECRET`: The OIDC client secret generated in the Sign On tab of the application
     - `SCOPE`: If you aren't sure what to set here, just set this as `openid profile`
     - `MTLS_OR_JWT`: Set this to `jwt`
-    - `CERT_BOUND`: Set this to true if you were able to get a client certificate.
-Otherwise, set it to false.
+    - `CERT_BOUND`: Set this to true if you have a custom domain configured to perform mTLS and have an issued client certificate that you can use with this application
     - `API_CLIENT_ID`: The OAuth client ID generated for the API client under the application's API Access tab
     - `API_CLIENT_SECRET`: The OAuth client secret generated for the API client under the application's API Access tab
     - `RESOURCE_BASE_URL`: Leave this unchanged